Frequently asked questions about fees and payments

 What if I can’t pay or do not have health insurance?

-Planned Parenthood participates in a statewide program called DE CAN (Delaware Contraceptive Access Now), which provides subsidized birth control, GYN care, and other reproductive health services for individuals who cannot pay full price.
+Planned Parenthood participates in a several programs that can help offset the cost of your visit.
+One of these programs is called DE CAN (Delaware Contraceptive Access Now), which provides subsidized birth control, GYN care, and other reproductive health services for individuals who cannot pay full price.
 This program will not pay for an abortion.
-To qualify, we ask all clients seeking services at Planned Parenthood to answer a few questions related to their income and number of dependents.
+To qualify for any of our grant and payment programs, we ask all clients seeking services at Planned Parenthood to answer a few questions related to their income and number of dependents.
 This helps our staff determine what amount we can cover on our sliding fee scale.

 What is the discounted fee scale?